Support & well-being

 Gender Identity, Transgender or Gender Reassignment Harassment: is ‘treating a person less favourably than another person because they have either submitted to, or did not submit to, sexual harassment or harassment related to sex or gender reassignment’.
 It is unwanted behaviour based on known or presumed gender identity.
 Such behaviour includes name calling, continually using the wrong pronoun instead of the preferred pronoun, stereotyping, assault, verbal abuse, actual or threatened unwanted disclosure of the person’s previous gender, derogatory comments, excluding partners from social events or intrusive questioning about a person’s personal, medical and social circumstances.
 The various examples of unwanted behaviours as outlined under ‘Sexual Harassment’ also apply.

 Third Party Harassment: is where a member of the University is harassed by people who are not employed by the University.
 The University recognises that its employees deal with a variety of external organisations and bodies and that it is feasible that staff may feel harassed by a third party during the course of their work.
 The University will not tolerate staff being harassed by a third party and where such incidents are disclosed, will take appropriate action.
-Staff are encouraged to report any incidents of third party harassment to their Head of School/Department, or to a member of Confide or the Staff Development Adviser (Equality & Diversity).
+Staff are encouraged to report any incidents of third party harassment to their Head of School/Department, or the Equality, Diversity and Inclusion Adviser.

 Cases of Physical Assault: physical assault is a criminal offence and it is important that victims seek help immediately.
 If a case of assault is being pursued through the Criminal Courts, the University will need to consider at what stage it is appropriate to initiate its internal procedures.
 During this period every effort will be made to ensure that you are given support and are not isolated.